Skip to main content

 Module description

-This option covers a selection of topics in the theory of industrial organisation and implications for policy.
-The course builds on basic economic microeconomic theory, especially game theory, to analyse alternative forms of market structure, the possibility of collusion between firms, patterns of price discrimination.
-It analyses the design of auctions and networks.
-We also cover the design of regulatory and competition policy, including case studies.
+In this module we cover a selection of topics in the theory of industrial organisation and implications for policy.
+We will build on basic economic microeconomic theory, especially game theory, to analyse alternative forms of market structure, the possibility of collusion between firms, and patterns of price discrimination.
+We will then analyse the design of auctions and networks and also look at the design of regulatory and competition policy, including case studies.

 • Oligopoly and collusion